ghostbsd/software-properties-station/ARCHITECTURE.md

 ## Recent Enhancements

+- **GTK 4 Migration**: The entire UI has been updated to use GTK 4.0, including changes to window handling, toolbars, and dialog management.
+- **Header Bar**: Replaced deprecated `Gtk.Toolbar` with `Gtk.HeaderBar` for managing window controls.
+- **Signal-Based Dialog Handling**: Moved from blocking dialogs (like `dialog.run()`) to non-blocking signal-based handling for confirmation dialogs, improving responsiveness.
-- **UI Improvements**: Added a combo box for repository selection, enhancing user experience.
+- **UI Enhancements**: Added a combo box for repository selection and improved error handling within the GUI.
-- **Quit Button Positioning**: Moved the quit button to the bottom right for better UI layout.
-- **Error Handling**: Enhanced error handling in `repo_manager.py` for more robust operations.
-- **Logging**: Improved logging setup for better debugging capabilities.
+- **CSS Management**: Adjusted CSS loading to be compatible with GTK 4 using strings instead of byte arrays.

 ## Future Enhancements